 Recalling the memory of Malcolm X's visit to Smethwick in Feb 1965

-To mark these events, we are hosting MX60, an anti-racist festival from October 2024 to February 2025 to mark these historical events.
+To mark these events, we are hosting MX60, an anti-racist festival from October 2024 to April 2025 to mark these historical events.

 Come to our events, and learn about how local communities tackled these issues in the past, how we can develop new tactics for the future.